Vacuum-tube computer: Design

+A few tube computers -- such as the Harwell Dekatron Computer -- use a single Decatron tube per decimal digit.

 Memory technology

 Early systems used a variety of memory technologies prior to finally settling on magnetic-core memory.
 The Atanasoff–Berry computer of 1942 stored numerical values as binary numbers in a revolving mechanical drum, with a special circuit to refresh this "dynamic" memory on every revolution.
 The war-time ENIAC could store 20 numbers, but the vacuum-tube registers used were too expensive to build to store more than a few numbers.
 A stored-program computer was out of reach until an economical form of memory could be developed.

+In 1944, J. Presper Eckert proposed using mercury delay-line memory in a successor to the ENIAC which would become the EDVAC.
+Eckert had earlier worked with delay line memory for radar signal processing.
 Maurice Wilkes built EDSAC in 1947, which had a mercury delay-line memory that could store 32 words of 17 bits each.
 Since the delay-line memory was inherently serially organized, the machine logic was also bit-serial as well.

-Mercury delay-line memory was used by J. Presper Eckert in the EDVAC and UNIVAC I. Eckert and John Mauchly received a patent for delay-line memory in 1953.
+Eckert and John Mauchly used the technology in the 1951 UNIVAC I and received a patent for delay-line memory in 1953.
 Bits in a delay line are stored as sound waves in the medium, which travel at a constant rate.
 The UNIVAC I (1951) used seven memory units, each containing 18 columns of mercury, storing 120 bits each.
 This provided a memory of 1,000 12-character words with an average access time of 300 microseconds.
 This memory subsystem formed its own walk-in room.

 Williams tubes were the first true random-access memory device.
 The Williams tube displays a grid of dots on a cathode-ray tube (CRT), creating a small charge of static electricity over each dot.
 The charge at the location of each of the dots is read by a thin metal sheet just in front of the display.
 Frederic Calland Williams and Tom Kilburn applied for patents for the Williams tube in 1946.
 The Williams tube was much faster than the delay line, but suffered from reliability problems.
 The UNIVAC 1103 used 36 Williams tubes with a capacity of 1,024 bits each, giving a total random access memory of 1,024 words of 36 bits each.
 The access time for Williams-tube memory on the IBM 701 was 30 microseconds.